setopet/sdexa-gui/README.md

 # SDEXA GUI

 ### Description
-This web application is a software primarily for calculating the <b>areal bone mineral density (aBMD)</b> from a CT surview scan (SDEXA).
+This web application is a software for calculating the <b>areal bone mineral density (aBMD)</b> from a CT surview scan (SDEXA).
 It therefore uses a provided neural network for segmentation of the vertebral bodies.
 It is also usable for other kinds of tasks related to medical image processing, like <b>image registration</b>.